MLS-C01 Exploratory Data Analysis Practice Question

 Use multiple imputation to generate several plausible values and combine results

-Option C is correct because multiple imputation provides unbiased estimates under MAR by accounting for uncertainty.
-Option A is wrong because mean imputation reduces variance and can bias relationships.
-Option B is wrong because median imputation is robust but still single imputation.
-Option D is wrong because dropping rows reduces sample size and may introduce bias if missingness is related to other variables.
+Multiple imputation provides unbiased estimates under MAR by accounting for uncertainty and preserving relationships between variables.
+Option A is wrong because mean imputation reduces variance, distorts distributions, and can bias estimates.
+Option B is wrong because listwise deletion reduces sample size and can introduce bias if missingness is related to other variables.
+Option C is wrong because median imputation is a single imputation method that does not account for the uncertainty due to missing data and may still introduce bias.

 Answer analysis